-Purpose of the Professional capabilities for podiatric surgeons
+Purpose of the Professional capabilities for podiatrists

-The professional capabilities identify the knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon in Australia.
-They describe the threshold or minimum level of professional capability required for registration as a podiatric surgeon, and they include the capabilities required to safely and effectively use a range of pharmaceutical products in podiatric surgery practice.
+The professional capabilities in this document identify the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia.
+They describe the threshold or minimum level of professional capability needed for registration as a podiatrist, and they include the capabilities needed to safely and effectively use a range of medicines to treat podiatric conditions.

-Professional capabilities for podiatric surgeons and accreditation of podiatry programs in Australia
+Professional capabilities for podiatrists and accreditation of podiatry programs in Australia

 The Podiatry Accreditation Committee (the committee) is responsible for developing accreditation standards for approval by the Board and assessing programs of study and education providers against those accreditation standards.
-Accreditation standards are statements used to assess whether a program of study, and the education provider that provides that program, provide graduating students with the knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon in Australia.
+Accreditation standards are statements used to assess whether a program of study, and the education provider that provides that program, provide graduating students with the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia.
 The accreditation standards require education providers to design and implement a program where the curriculum maps to the professional capabilities (see Figure 1).

 The committee accredits education programs that meet the accreditation standards and monitors approved programs and education providers to ensure they meet and continue to meet the accreditation standards.
-Graduates of an accredited and approved podiatric surgery program are qualified for specialist registration as a podiatric surgeon.
+Graduates of an accredited and approved podiatry program are qualified for general registration to practise as a podiatrist.

-Accreditation of a podiatric surgery program thus plays a key role in safeguarding the public by:
+Accreditation of a program thus plays a key role in safeguarding the public by:

-- assuring that all students graduating from the accredited podiatric surgery program have the knowledge, skills and professional attributes needed to safely and competently practise as a podiatric surgeon in Australia; and - ensuring that only those practitioners who are suitably trained and qualified to practise are registered as a podiatric surgeon.
+- assuring that all students graduating from the accredited podiatry program have the knowledge, skills and professional attributes needed to safely and competently practise as a podiatrist in Australia; and - ensuring that only those practitioners who are suitably trained and qualified to practice are registered.

-1 The Code of conduct defines practice as "not restricted to the provision of direct clinical care.
+The Code of Conduct defines practice as "not restricted to the provision of direct clinical care.
 It also includes using professional knowledge in a direct non-clinical relationship with patients or clients, working in management, administration, education, research, advisory, regulatory or policy development roles and any other roles that have impact on safe, effective delivery of health services in the health profession."
-The Code of conduct is available online at www.podiatryboard.gov.au/Policies-Codes-Guidelines/Code-of-conduct.
+The Code of Conduct is available online at www.podiatryboard.gov.au/Policies-Codes-Guidelines/Code-of-conduct.
 Accessed 28 July 2021.